vincentbernat/www.luffy.cx/README.md

 Using Claude 3.5 Sonnet, I use the following prompt, then copy/paste Markdown content, with the exception of code blocks:

-> Edit the following text, keep markdown markup, and enclode the result in a
+> Edit the following text, keep markdown markup, and enclose the result in a
 > code block.
 There is no need to add comments.
 You can include very light
 > stylistic edit but avoid using prnoun-verb contractions and keep a casual
 > tone.
 The target is a technical audience who may not be English-native